 Swiss Bakery in Ravensworth Shopping Center, Springfield

-Parks and Recreation in Braddock—Cyclists, Skateboarders, Pets and People:
+Parks and Recreation in Braddock—Cyclists, Skateboarders, Pets & People

 If you’re a bicyclist, we have many opportunities for you and your family to get out and enjoy some fun rides.
 Besides the Accotink and Royal Lake trails, the Pohick Stream Valley Trail is part of the larger, 40-mile-long Cross County Trail that runs from north to south across Fairfax County.
 This trail was just recently extended to allow access between the Rolling Road and Burke Centre VRE stations.

-The Observatory at the Fairfax Campus building Research 1 offers a number of informal night sky observing sessions throughout the academic year, and is open to the public.
-There is a 16-inch diameter Dobsonian telescope in the observatory atop the pier; a 12-inch Schmidt-Cassegrain telescope used on the patio; and a 6-inch refractor originally built by Mason students in 1975.
-Observing sessions will be canceled if the sky is more than half overcast one hour before the session is scheduled to begin, or if it is too windy (more than 35 miles per hour) to open the observatory dome.
+The observatory at the Fairfax Campus building Research 1 offers a number of informal night sky observing sessions throughout the academic year, and is open to the public.
+There is a 16" diameter Dobsonian telescope in the observatory atop the pier; a 12 inch Schmidt-Cassegrain telescope used on the patio; and a 6" refractor originally built by Mason students in 1975.
+Observing sessions will be canceled if the sky is more than half overcast one hour before the session is scheduled to begin, or if it is too windy (>35mph) to open the observatory dome.
 Please check the website for the observing schedule and/or cancellation information.
-Observing sessions last approximately one-and-a-half hours weather permitting.
+Observing sessions last approximately 1.5 hours weather permitting.